Last year I had a chance to personally attend dozens of conferences both as a speaker and as an attendee. I watched another dozen events online.

 Some authors even suggest to abandon presentations altogether and have the Q&A instead!
 In fact, there are already the conferences, which are adopting this model.
 For instance, Saastr Annual conference, the largest gathering of Saastr founders, conducted onstage interviews with their guests instead of having them present slide after slide.

-Saastr organisers noted on their website: “No endless slide shows.
+Saastr organizers noted on their website: “No endless slide shows.
 Instead, hands-on sessions that teach you how to do it.
 How to go from $0 to $100m in ARR.
 Faster, better, with less stress, and more success.”

 Until recently, delegates had little-to-no power to shape an event or a presentation they were attending.
-They were left completely at the mercy of event organisers and speakers.
+They were left completely at the mercy of event organizers and speakers.
 In many cases, they unfortunately still are but this trend is radically changing.

 With the massive uptake of smartphones, most members of an audience are well equipped, tech-savvy and now have a means to express their thoughts and opinions.
 To make things even more complicated for event organisers, attendees expect to get engaged in a two-way conversation and have their say.
 Conferences are therefore no longer about one-way content broadcast.
 They’re more and more about its engaging delivery and meaningful interactions that emerge in the process.